trento-project/docs/guides/manual-installation.md

 #### <a id="prometheus_install_option_1"></a>Option 1: Use existing installation

-If you are planning to [install Prometheus](https://prometheus.io/docs/prometheus/latest/installation/) or have an existing Prometheus server, ensure to set the PROMETHEUS_URL environment variable with your Prometheus server's URL as part of the Docker command when creating the trento-web container.
+If you have an [existing Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/), ensure to set the PROMETHEUS_URL environment variable with your Prometheus server's URL as part of the Docker command when creating the trento-web container.

 > Note: Minimal required prometheus version is **2.28.0**